Can't assign VLANs to LAGG interface via web interface

 When 'caps' is changed to 'encaps', the LAGG interface appears in the list along with the other interfaces as it should.

-#2 Updated by Teemu Haapoja almost 9 years ago
+#2 Updated by Teemu Haapoja over 9 years ago

 Here is ifconfig output for the relevant parts.
 VLAN_MTU is present on the member interfaces (which do show up on the list) and the LAGG interface has identical properties as well.
 In pfSense-2.0-BETA4-20101003-1759 this worked as it should, so something relevant to this has changed in later versions.

-#4 Updated by Teemu Haapoja almost 9 years ago
+#4 Updated by Teemu Haapoja over 9 years ago

 I upgraded to the latest snapshot (2.0-BETA4 (amd64) built on Wed Oct 13 05:08:20 UTC 2010) and the problem still persists.
 I haven't edited any files before I started investigating this problem.
 I'll try reinstalling from scratch since the system has been updated from snapshots so many times.

-#5 Updated by Teemu Haapoja almost 9 years ago
+#5 Updated by Teemu Haapoja over 9 years ago

 I was fiddling the settings before trying reinstall and renamed some vlans to remove couple of umlaut characters.
 Suddenly the LAGG interface appeared on the list again (still using the latest snapshot without any changes).
 I can't tell for sure what the problem was, but it doesn't sound quite right to me that the special characters in vlan names alone could have done that, especially since I changed them back again and the LAGG didn't disappear anymore.
 So, problem fixed whatever it was :-)